 You will develop problem-solving, critical analysis and independent thinking skills, plus you will learn more about an area of specific interest through an independent project.

-Why choose Brock for Early Years Level 4/5 Foundation Degree?
+Early Years Level 4/5 Foundation Degree?

 At Brock we deliver this programme in partnership with the University of Chichester, which supports us to provide a high quality learning experience.